nikfrank/chess-workshop/README.md

 #### installing an npm module

+our board could use some fancy looking chess pieces!
+Let's learn how to make it happen:

-let's open up a shell (git bash for windows, or mac users use terminal) in the project directory and run
+open up a shell (git bash for windows, or mac users use terminal) in the project directory and run

 `$ yarn add react-chess-pieces`